Febrile seizures are seizures (convulsions) that happen when a child has a fever.

 - if you are worried about an underlying illness such as meningitis.

 No – there is nothing you can do to prevent a febrile seizure.
 However, it is a good idea not to make your child even hotter than they are.
 If your child has a fever:

 - take off their clothes down to their underwear

 - keep the room cool without having a draught blowing directly on them

 - give them plenty of water or other fluids

 - don’t sleep in the same bed as them, because you will make them hotter

 - although paracetamol or ibuprofen will not prevent a seizure, it can make children feel less miserable when they have a fever.
-This means that it is generally recommended that they take this medication regularly when they are awake.
+This means that it is generally recommended that they take this medication regularly according to dosage instructions when they are awake.

 Will my child develop epilepsy?